Imagen dinámica

 • Animation: to understand how to simplify characters and scenarios while maintaining their essence

-Constant practice of this exercise will not only improve your technical skill but will also sharpen your critical eye.
+Constant practice of this exercise will not only improve your technical skill but also sharpen your critical eye.
 You’ll learn to quickly identify which elements are essential in a composition and how to communicate complex ideas with limited resources.
 This skill is invaluable in any field of visual design.

 Want to apply pixel art lessons to your digital art?
 Discover how here.
 You’ll find resources to transfer simplification and adaptation skills to various creative projects.